planetlabs/planet-client-python/docs/cli/cli-data.md

 ### Run a search on a bounding box

-Most searches you'll likely want to run on a geometry.
+Most searches you’ll likely want to run on a geometry.
 To try this out you can use the following bounding box of Iowa.
 You can copy it and save as a file called `geometry.geojson`

 ```json